February 19

 Soviet Union Launches Mir Core Module

-The successful launch of the Mir core module on a Proton rocket from Baikonur initiated the first modular space station, enabling extended human operations in low Earth orbit.
+The successful launch of the Mir core module on February 19, 1986, initiated the Soviet Union's first modular space station, designed for long-term crewed operations in low Earth orbit.

 Summary